 If you don’t have an art blog you may be missing out on valuable income and career recognition.
 In this article I provide 12 reasons why you should consider launching or maintaining an art blog.
 Do you want to attract more visitors to your website, sell more art, gain more recognition, and generally increase your career opportunities?
 Of course you do!
 Well, one way to … [Read more...]

-A New York based writer, Edward Rubin's writings have appeared in many magazines such as Art & Antiques, ArtUS, dART International, Canadian Art, ArtNexus, Flash Art, Hispanic Outlook, and Sculpture, as well as foreign magazines and online venues such as www.artesmagazine.com.
-He is an active member of the prestigious International Association of Art Critics (AICA).
-As a … [Read more...]
+Edward Rubin, 1941-2025, was a New York based fine arts and theater writer and curator.
+He was Senior Editor of Manhattan Arts International (1983-2000).
+His writings appeared in many magazines such as Art & Antiques, ArtUS, dART International, Canadian Art, ArtNexus, Flash Art, Hispanic Outlook, and Sculpture, as well as foreign magazines and online venues such as … [Read more...]

 Winning Traits of Successful Artists